Inverse uncertainty quantification of a mechanical model of arterial tissue with surrogate modeling: Methods

-Here, a surrogate model of Gaussian process regression is introduced to represent the latent function that maps input strain values and force coefficients to output stress values.
-Assume that the stress value $y \in \mathbb{R}$ can be considered as a function of strain values and polynomial coefficients of attractive force $\boldsymbol{x} \in \mathbb{R}^{d}$, where $d$ denotes the dimension of inputs:
+Here, a Gaussian process regression surrogate model is introduced to represent the latent function $f_{_{GP}}$ that maps input strain values and force coefficients to output stress values.
+Assume that the stress value $s \in \mathbb{R}$ can be considered as a function of a strain value and polynomial coefficients of attractive force $\boldsymbol{x} = (\theta_1,...\theta_6,\varrho) \in \mathbb{R}^{7}$, for: